Wachira-Christine/PEER-TO-PEER-MARKETPLACE/README.md

 -Secure payment integration

-It is designed to promote collaboration and resource sharing between students, giving them the chance to earn money from their skills and services.
+It is designed to promote collaboration and resource sharing between students as well as entrepreneurship, giving them the chance to earn money from their skills and services.

 *STARTER GUIDE*